 If you dream about saying ‘I do’ on a white sand beach, in your favourite foreign city or somewhere totally tropical, then getting married abroad could be right for you.

-Destination weddings are increasing in popularity, but the logistics can be pretty tricky.
+Destination weddings are increasing in popularity, but the logistics can be pretty tricky - not least how do you get your wedding dress there in one piece!
 Here’s the essentials you need to know about getting married abroad.

 Image: +39 Lux